kjcompton/cook-nook/README.md

 ![wireframe3](https://media.git.generalassemb.ly/user/46962/files/7b58283d-828b-4e1f-acb9-81ef4a210226)

 ## User Stories
-As a user, I will be able to add new recipes
+* As a user, I will be able to add new recipes
-As a user, I will be able to add ingrident information for the recipe As a user, I will be able to add recipe directions
+* As a user, I will be able to add ingrident information for the recipe
+* As a user, I will be able to add recipe directions
-As a user, I will be able to add tags for the recipe As a user, I will be able to add other misc data to the recipe As a user, I will be able to see a list of all of my entered recipes As a user, I will be able to filter recipes based off of the recipe course (Breakfast, Lunch, Dinner, side, etc...)
+* As a user, I will be able to add tags for the recipe
+* As a user, I will be able to add other misc data to the recipe
+* As a user, I will be able to see a list of all of my entered recipes
+* As a user, I will be able to filter recipes based off of the recipe course (Breakfast, Lunch, Dinner, side, etc...)
-As a user, I will be able to filter the recipe based on the time it takes (10min, 20min, 30min, etc...)
+* As a user, I will be able to filter the recipe based on the time it takes (10min, 20min, 30min, etc...)
-As a user, I will be able to filter the recipe base on the easness of the recipe or the style (If it is one pot/pan, small amount of
+* As a user, I will be able to filter the recipe base on the easness of the recipe or the style (If it is one pot/pan, small amount of ingridients, Slow cook, pressure cook, Etc...)
-As a user, I will be able to edit all information about my recipe after it is created As a user, I will be able to delete recipes ingridients, Slow cook, pressure cook, Etc...)
+* As a user, I will be able to edit all information about my recipe after it is created
+* As a user, I will be able to delete recipes
-As a user, I will be able to view my recipe with all of its ingridients, directions, and other information in a user friendly interface/experience to easily follow while I am cooking
+* As a user, I will be able to view my recipe with all of its ingridients, directions, and other information in a user friendly interface/experience to easily follow while I am cooking

 ### Unsolved Problems
-Filters for the different tags/categories
+* Filters for the different tags/categories
-Add Searching for recipes
+* Add Searching for recipes
-Add sorting for recipes
+* Add sorting for recipes
-Fix some minor display issues when on mobile
+* Fix some minor display issues when on mobile
-Have a log in
+* Have a log in
-Page for personal recipes
+* Page for personal recipes
-Page for all recipes
+* Page for all recipes
-Have dynamic ways of adding ingredients and directions Be able to select dollar sign amount for how expensive the recipe is and filter Nutritional Information
+* Have dynamic ways of adding ingredients and directions
+* Be able to select dollar sign amount for how expensive the recipe is and filter
+* Nutritional Information
-Different themes
+* Different themes
-A seperate pantry model that keeps all of your current ingridients and speaks with the recipe model to let you know what you do and dont have for that recipe
+* A seperate pantry model that keeps all of your current ingridients and speaks with the recipe model to let you know what you do and dont have for that recipe